Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/01-Creational-PatternsPt.1/Lesson1.md

 1. **Research** — and __*be ready to discuss*__ in our next class the following:

-a) The two design patterns we’ve covered today, paying rapt attention to:
+a) The two design patterns we’ve covered today, paying attention to:

 - definition/design
 - the specific problem(s) that the pattern is intended to solve
 - pros/cons of using it
 - use case examples (with code to illustrate them, if possible)

 b) These concepts:

 - Inversion of Control (IoC)
 - Tight Coupling...and the benefits of decoupling
 - The Singleton Plus design pattern